Pontiac Bonneville: Ninth generation (1992–1999)

-For 1993, the Sport Luxury Edition (SLE RPO: H4U) was offered.
-This is essentially an SE sub-trim with more standard features such as leather seats, electronic climate control, automatic headlights, premium sound, and "crosslace" alloy wheels, though certain items such as electronic climate control and premium sound could be deleted from an SLE equipped car.
-This option package designation remained only on the RPO sticker until 1998, when SLE badges were added to the exterior of the vehicle.
-This continued onto the '99 model year.
-Many more standard options were available with the SSE.
-The SSEi came standard with most of the available options in the lower models, including the supercharged 3800 (RPO: L67).
+Model Year (MY) 1993: Beginning with MY 1993, the Bonneville SE could be optioned with a Sport Luxury Edition (SLE RPO: H4U) package, which included leather seats, electronic climate control, automatic headlights, premium sound, "crosslace" alloy wheels, a small console in the headliner, chrome delete side and bumper moldings, center shift console, and touring suspension.
+Certain equipment such as electronic climate control and premium sound could be deleted from an SLE equipped car.
+Through 1997, SE models equipped with the Supercharged engine option, required the SLE/H4U package.
+These carried SE emblems, and the SLE/H4U appeared on the Series Production Identification (SPID) label of equipped vehicles as a Regular Production order (RPO) code.
+For MY 1998, SLE emblems were added to the vehicle exterior.
+The SLE trim continued onto the '99 model year.
+Many more standard was included with the SSE trim.
+The SSEi came standard with most of the available options in the lower models, as well as the supercharged 3800 engine (RPO: L67).